-Jennifer Chambliss Bertman is the author of the New York Times--bestselling Book Scavenger series (Christy Ottaviano Books/Henry Holt) which includes Book Scavenger, The Unbreakable Code, and The Alcatraz Escape.
+Jennifer Chambliss Bertman is the New York Times bestselling author of the Book Scavenger series and Sisterhood of Sleuths, forthcoming in Fall 2022.
 Book Scavenger was an Indie Next Top Ten pick, an Amazon Book of the Year, a Bank Street College Book of the Year, an NCTE Notable Book, and has been nominated for over twenty state award and honor lists, among other accolades.
 The series is being translated into more than a dozen languages.
 Sisterhood of Sleuths was an Amazon Top 20 Children’s Books of 2022 and a Common Sense Media selection.
 Jennifer’s debut picture book, A Good Deed Can Grow, illustrated by Holly Hatam, will be published in 2023.
-She holds an MFA in creative writing from Saint Mary’s College in Moraga, CA. Born and raised in the San Francisco Bay Area, Jennifer now lives in Colorado with her family.
+She holds an MFA in creative writing and has worked in a variety of roles with children and in publishing.
+A native of the San Francisco Bay Area, Jennifer now lives in Colorado with her family.

 - Color: orange

 - Ice Cream Flavor: Baskin Robbins mint chocolate chip